Memorable Manitobans: John Grant Rattray (1867-1944)

 Educator, businessman, municipal official, soldier.

 Born at Banffshire, Scotland on 15 January 1867, son of Alexander Rattray (1833-1918) and Jean Tennant (1940-1918), he immigrated to Canada with his family around 1873 and settled in Middlesex County, Ontario.
 He taught school at Strathroy, Ontario before moving to Manitoba in 1890 where he taught at Oakwood School and Pipestone School.
 He later operated a hardware business, and published the Virden Advance newspaper, also serving as President of the Virden Liberal Association.
 He was Reeve of the Rural Municipality of Pipestone (1902-1904) and, in 1905, he attended the founding meeting, in Brandon, of the Union of Manitoba Municipalities.
+He was a Liberal candidate for the Virden constituency in the 1907 provincial general election.

 At the onset of the First World War, he joined and lead the 10th Battalion in France.
 Following a temporary attachment to 1st Division Headquarters, he returned briefly to his Battalion before being re-tasked with the command of a reserve brigade at Bramshott.
 He was awarded the D.S.O.
 (January 1916) and was made a Companion of St. Michael and St. George (1918).
 On his return from Europe, he joined the Manitoba Provincial Police, succeeding E. J. Elliott, and served as its commissioner until late 1922, when he was dismissed.